annahiggins1/msgBoard/README.md

 - Backend: The messages are stored in supabase database.
 This allows for multiple devices to upload to the message board, and be able to see the past messages from any users.
+- ThemeButton.js: Allows for the theme to be switched to and from light mode and dark mode.

 Quick Start:
 1. Make sure npm (in terminal: npm install) and Node.js (download from online) are installed